AMReX-Combustion/PeleLMeX/Exec/Production/ChallengeProblem/README.md

 ## Chamber initial conditions

-The initial conditions in the chamber are controled by the following parameters (SI units):
+The initial conditions in the chamber are controlled by the following parameters (SI units):
 ```
   prob.P_mean        = 6079500.0
   prob.T_mean        = 900.0